Constitutional Catholic Party of Lithuania and Belarus

-The Lithuanian and Belаrussian Constitutional Catholic Party (Stronnictwo Konstytucyjno-Katolickie na Litwę i Białoruś) was a political party in the Russian empire, founded by the Vilna bishop Eduard von der Ropp on February 7, 1906.
-It sought unification of the lands of the former Grand Duchy of Lithuania.
+The Lithuanian and Belаrusian Constitutional Catholic Party (Stronnictwo Konstytucyjno-Katolickie na Litwę i Białoruś) was a political party in the Russian Empire, founded by the Bishop of Vilnius Eduard von der Ropp on February 7, 1906.
+It sought unification of the lands of the former Grand Duchy of Lithuania with the purpose of regional self-government.
 It worked for the establishment of a Polish government administration and the setting up of Polish armed forces.
 The party demanded exemption for Catholics from compulsory tithing to the Russian Orthodox Church, autonomy for the Catholic Church to run its own training of its clergy without government interference and the right for Catholic bishops to have direct links with the Holy See.
 Von der Ropp was elected to the State Duma of the Russian Empire.

+The organizational congress, held in February 1906 in Vilnius, was attended by about 1,000 of its supporters, representatives of the Catholic clergy, landowners, intelligentsia, workers and peasants.
+It combined the liberalism of the Cadet movement in relation to political life, conservatism in approaches to the socio-economic problems of Belarus and Lithuania and the ideals of Christian democracy.

+It collaborated with the Polish National-Democratic Party.
+It had training courses for priests, published the newspapers "Nowiny Wileńskie" ("Vilnius News", January-February 1906), "Towarzysz pracy" ("Friend of Labor", February-March 1906), "Przyjaciel ludu" ("Friend of the People", from January 1906).
+The solution of agrarian and other issues was linked to the establishment of local self-government.
+It defended landlord land ownership and advocated assistance to peasants in acquiring land.

+It operated mainly in the Vilnius governorate and some districts of the Grodno governorate, where the majority of the population was Catholic.

+In the elections to the First State Duma, it was blocked by the Constitutional Democratic Party ("Cadets") and achieved significant success: out of 7 deputies from the Vilnius governorate, 6 were supporters of the party, and from other western krai it was supported by 11 deputies (the so-called autonomists).
+In the Second State Duma of the Russian Empire, the party's ideas were supported by 11 autonomists.

+The party disbanded in the fall of 1907.